- TOP

 Q. Is going to the gym every day counterproductive?

-If you want to go more than five days a week, you will need to divide the parts of your body you train into smaller parts and make sure you don't train the same parts consecutively.
+This can prolong muscle soreness, stunt growth, and increase the risk of injury.
+If you want to train more than five days a week, you should break up the areas you train into smaller groups and avoid training the same areas consecutively.

 Q. Is training once a week effective?

-However, if you want to achieve a clear goal in a short period of time, such as losing a lot of weight through dieting or building muscle, once a week is often not enough.
+However, if you want to achieve a specific goal in a short period of time, such as significant weight loss through dieting or building muscle, once a week is often not enough.
+In such cases, it is advisable to aim for a frequency of 2-3 times a week or more.

 Q. Is it okay to do only aerobic exercise every day?

-In order to maximize the effects, it is important not only to focus on frequency, but also on the appropriate training time of 60 to 90 minutes per session, to consume nutrition centered around protein, to practice correct form, and to continue for at least three months.
+In order to maximize the results, it's important not only to train frequently, but also to train for an appropriate period of 60 to 90 minutes, to take in a nutritional diet centered around protein, to practice good form, and to continue for at least three months.
+Clarify your goals, make a reasonable plan that fits into your lifestyle, and then start training.